vladkinoman/just-my-notes/games/steam/installing-windows-games-on-linux.md

 ## GTA III

-Works okay with Proton 5.0.
+It works fine with Proton 5.0.
 You need to press enter a few times after the launch in order to remove black screen.

 > I got flickering in Proton 5.13 and unhandled exception in Proton below